Tobias-DG3YEV/RA-Sentinel/RASBB/Hardware/Rev.A/HardwareTestResults.md

 * The HDMI output port has been tested with a test pattern generator program.
 The produced image is clean and stable.

+* USB-C functionality has been tested and proved to run successfully."